makerinc/omniauth-magento/README.md

 * In your Rails app, go to the view where you pasted this line `<%= link_to "Sign in with Magento", user_omniauth_authorize_path(:magento) %>`
 * Click on the link
 * You now should be directed to a Magento view where you are prompted to authorize access to the Magento user account
-* Once you have confirmed, you should get logged into Rails and redirected to the callback URL specified above.
-The User model should also create a database entry when the user logs in for the first time.
+* Once you have confirmed, you should get logged into Rails and redirected to the Rails callback URL specified above.
+The user should now have `magento_id`, `magento_token` and `magento_secret` stored.